Archive for the ‘Book Quote’ Category

 Raising Cain Quote: Eleanor Maccoby

 Raising Cain is an important book and a fascinating read.
-Kindlon and Thompson are persuasive in their argument that it would be good for boys to become more ’emotionally literate,’ to understand their feeling and those of others more.
+Kindlon and Thompson are persuasive in their argument that it would be good for boys to become more ’emotionally literate,’ to understand their feeling and those jumpers of others more.
 Parents and teachers will welcome the valuable suggestions for how to stay tuned in to a boy, while respecting his autonomy.
 Raising Cain gives us a much-needed glimpse into the inner lives of boys.
 I found it quite absorbing.

 Speaking of Boys Quote: Boston Globe